Tips For Getting Through Drug Withdrawal As Comfortably & Safely As Possible

 Home Remedies for Withdrawal

-Entering a medical detox center is absolutely the most effective and safest way to get through withdrawal.
-If someone chooses to not enter a medical detox, there may be some things that may help reduce the withdrawal symptoms somewhat.
+Entering a medical detox center is the most effective and safest way to get through withdrawal.
+If someone chooses not to enter a medical detox, there may be some things that can help reduce withdrawal somewhat.
 Though these remedies will not offer a “fix” to the symptoms you are currently experiencing like medically assisted detox will, they may offer some relief:

-NOTE: These recommendations are not intended as medical advice, rather, they are things that we have tried and have worked for us.
+NOTE: These recommendations are not intended as medical advice.
+They are things that we have tried and have worked for us.
 If you are expecting to go through withdrawal from drugs or alcohol, consult a doctor or medical professional on the best plan for you.

 Supplements and Vitamins

-Taking supplements and vitamins during withdrawal can help ease the increased anxiety and paranoia you might be feeling as well as replenish the nutrients within your body that might be lacking due to the addiction.
-In some cases, individuals who have been abusing drugs may become malnourished due to decreased appetite and self-care.
-Taking multivitamins can help boost those nutrients that may be lacking including:
+Taking supplements and vitamins during withdrawal can help ease the increased anxiety and paranoia you might be feeling as well as replenish the nutrients within your body that might be lacking due to addiction.
+In some cases, individuals who have been abusing drugs may become malnourished from decreased appetite and lack of self-care.
+Taking multivitamins can help boost those nutrients.

 - Vitamin D for mood regulation and depression.

-- The amino acids L-theanine, L-tyrosine, and L-tryptophan may help reduce anxiety and depression somewhat.
+- The amino acids L-theanine, L-tyrosine, and L-tryptophan may help reduce anxiety and depression.